DevKaliper/Exploring-the-world/README.md

 # Exploring-the-world
 Web site about some cities around the world.
 Its made with tailwind and JS.
-Its full responsive.
+Its fully responsive.

 ## Tokyo